 “No one knows exactly what causes it, but we assume that as the baby descends in your birth canal, nerves get compressed near your pubic bone and along the back of your pelvis.
 This compression causes the sharp, transient pain,” explains Dr. Weiss.

-Note: Not all down-there pain is lightning crotch.
+It’s important to know, though, that not all down-there pain during pregnancy is lightning crotch.
 Call your doctor if you experience any of the following symptoms, which may point to other, more serious issues: